marwahaha/ionic-tabs-test/README.md

     TODO:
-        - Using sqlLite ngCordova extension instead of WebSQL (abandonned but works with Chrome)
+        - Using sqlLite ngCordova extension instead of WebSQL (abandoned but works with Chrome)
         - Possibility to remove/add accounts